 What is smart water?

 Smart water management is a smart system designed to gather meaningful data based on the flow, pressure, leakage detection, and distribution of a city’s water.
 Its main objective is to make sure that the infrastructures and energy used to manage water are administrated and overseen effectively.

-Water management in cities is increasingly appreciated due to financial and environmental sustainability focus drawn by city’s rulings ana management.
-The increase in city’s population and expert urbanizing makes planning crucial to create an efficient connection between supply and demand, giving IoT and smart water management a key role.
+Water management in cities is increasingly appreciated due to the financial and environmental sustainability focus drawn by the city’s rulings and management.
+The increase in the city’s population and expert urbanizing makes planning crucial to creating an efficient connection between supply and demand, giving IoT and smart water management a key role.

 Countries around the globe are becoming increasingly aware of the importance of effective water management, especially due to the critical water situation we currently live in.
 According to recent studies, the global smart water management market was worth around 7 billion dollars in 2015 and has grown to reach 16,5 billion in 2020.
 This increase comes not only because of the increase in available technology, but also because of the increasing number of cities discovering all the benefits this form of management can bare for them, and all the operational cost savings that can be brought out from it.

 Another major problem developing countries are currently facing is the increase in operational costs caused by deteriorating infrastructures.
 These countries are searching for ways to reduce these costs, finding that IoT smart water management systems are the best alternative.
-But Smart water management doesn’t only help to reduce costs, it also allows countries to improve the quality of the water serviced to their citizens, a crucial part in the increase of health and life-quality.
+But Smart water management doesn’t only help to reduce costs, it also allows countries to improve the quality of the water service to their citizens, a crucial part in the increase of health and life quality.